Responsabilities

 - check that the minimum shelf life is not exceeded;

-- proceed to notify CPNP for distribution.
+- proceed to notify CPNP for distribution (optional).

 It is also important to state that animal testing of products or their introduction to the market is prohibited in the European Community.